FelixOnline/v2/content/articles/2016-2-26-vegan-gluten-free-cake-surely-not.md

 imported: true
 ---

 Cakes as birthday presents are great – so quick, cheap and the effort everyone knows you went to means that even if you mess it up, people will pretend it tastes good.
-Fortunately, this recipe is virtually idiot\-proof.
+Fortunately, this recipe is virtually idiot-proof.
 Go ahead, test that statement.

 Makes 1 small cake, for about 6 hungry people with dietary needs – but can be easily doubled!

-_Vegan \(dairy free\) chocolate chips can be ordered online, or found in one of the many niche stores in London._
+_Vegan (dairy free) chocolate chips can be ordered online, or found in one of the many niche stores in London._

 160g plain, gluten free flour
 200g granulated sugar